-You don't have to use the essential oils I add to my soap.
-You're welcome to skip the essential oils, or experiment with other options.
-If you're using this soap with young children, I recommend skipping the peppermint essential oil, just to be cautious.
+You don't have to use the essential oils.
+You're welcome to skip the essential oils or experiment with other options (lemon, grapefruit, peppermint, etc.).

 The oil and vitamin E are added to moisturize the skin.
-You're welcome to skip these if you'd like.
-The oil won't blend with the water, so you'll need to gently shake the soap before use.
+You're welcome to skip these ingredients.
+Any oil will work: olive oil, avocado oil, skincare oils, etc. The oil won't blend with the water, so you'll need to gently shake the soap before use.